BladeScraper-Designs/VoronMods/V0.1/V0_ClipIn_LED/README.md

 As far as I can tell, it should work with all V0 versions (0.0, 0.1, 0.2).
 I tested it on my V0.1 and also put it in CAD on the V0.2.

 Compatibility wise for extruders, I know it works with my MiniAfterSherpa as that is what my printer uses.
 Mechanical limits are hit in the X axis before the extruder touches the camera.
 It is close, but it doesn't touch.
 I have not teseted with any other extruders.
-Some may stick out more than the Sherpa Mini, I'm unsure.
+Some may stick out more side to side than the Sherpa Mini, I'm unsure.
 If you encounter issues, let me know and I'll see if there's any way I can modify the file to accommodate your setup.

 ![](IMG/Installed.jpg)
 ![](IMG/View.png)